csc-4402-dream-team/databaseProject/README.md

 ### Frontend (React)

-1. Open a terminal and navigate to the `frontend` directory in your project.
+1. Open a terminal and navigate to the `frontend` directory in our project.

 2. Install project dependencies by running: